Rival Schools (band): Reunion (2008–2013)

 On March 8, 2011 Pedals was released on Photo Finish Records.
 Ian Love left the band for a second time in September 2011, with the band continuing as a three piece.

 In 2013, the band released their third studio album, Found.
 The album was initially written and recorded as the intended follow-up to United by Fate, but the band split up before completing the release and it was ultimately shelved.
 Rival Schools played their final show of their reunion on November 19, 2013 at the O2 Academy Brixton in London, England.

-United By Fate anniversary reunion (2022–present)
+United By Fate anniversary and reunion (2022–present)

 In August 2022, an official Rival Schools Instagram page was launched, teasing an upcoming announcement and linking to a new merch store.
 Shortly after, an official announcement was made that United By Fate would be getting a 20th anniversary re-release through Run for Cover Records, with a 2023 tour also announced.
 An acoustic version of "Holding Sand" was also released to streaming sites on August 8.
-The entire original line-up will partake in the reunion, marking Love's first shows with Rival Schools in 12 years.
+The entire original line-up took part in the reunion, which marked Love's first shows with Rival Schools in 12 years.
+The band played their first shows back in San Diego and Los Angeles on May 10 and May 11, 2023, respectively.
+In 2024, the band toured as main support for Thursday on their North American tour, alongside Many Eyes.
+They undertook their own headlining tour later that year, celebrating the 10-year anniversary of Pedals.
+In October 2025, the band went on a run of co-headlining US shows with Narrow Head.